 We wanted to take a moment and briefly discuss what Muscular Dystrophy is, mention a few of the most common types one may be diagnosed with, and highlight some of the most common symptoms and complications of this disease.

 Gain a better understanding of what a life insurance underwriter will be looking for when deciding about your life insurance application.

 Muscular Dystrophy (MD) Defined:

 Muscular Dystrophy is a term used to describe a group of genetic diseases that cause progressive weakness and loss of muscle mass.
 This occurs because abnormal genes interfere with the production of specific proteins needed to form healthy muscle cells.

 - Myotonic Muscular Dystrophy.

-- Myotonic Muscular Dystrophy (MMD) or Steinert’s Disease is the most common type of Muscular Dystrophy in adults and affects both men and women equally.
-The most common symptom of this “type” of MD may include:
+- Myotonic Muscular Dystrophy (MMD) or Steinert’s Disease, is the most common type of Muscular Dystrophy in adults and affects both genders equally.
+The most common symptoms of this “type” of MD may include:

 - Muscle weakness,